open/close all folders

 - Patsy Walker, the heroine of a girl comedy series from the 1950s and 1960s, who eventually became the superheroine Hellcat;

 - Millie the Model, the heroine of a girl comedy series that last from the 1950s to the 1970s, who never became a superhero like Patsy;

-- Nick Fury, a superspy in the mold of James Bond and Man from U.N.C.L.E., who is also one of the few surviving characters from Marvel's long-defunct war comics;
+- Nick Fury, a superspy in the mold of James Bond and The Man From UNCLE, who is also one of the few surviving characters from Marvel's long-defunct war comics;

 - Characters from Marvel's take on classic horror stories like Dracula and the related cast (Blade, Lilith, the Harkers);

-- The Punisher, expy of Mack Bolan, the main character from a series of thrillers, who at the outset was so out of tune with the rest of the Marvel Universe that he appeared primarily as an antagonist to people like Spider-Man before coming into his own during The Dark Age of Comic Books;
+- The Punisher, expy of Mack Bolan, the main character from the Long-Running Book Series The Executioner, who at the outset was so out of tune with the rest of the Marvel Universe that he appeared primarily as an antagonist to people like Spider-Man before coming into his own during The Dark Age of Comic Books;

 - Shang Chi, Master of Kung Fu, a character created to cash in on the success of the martial arts films of the 1970s who also happens to be related to old Yellow Peril villain Fu Manchu; and